MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/dark-mode.md

 ### UWP

-Add the following code to your application's **MainPage.xaml.cs** file:
+On UWP, add the following code to your application's **MainPage.xaml.cs** file:

 ```csharp
 public sealed partial class MainPage